syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/features.md

 ## Performance optimization

-The Blink rendering engine provides support for reusing the browser process to optimize the HTML to PDF performance for multiple operations using the 'ReuseBrowserProcess' property of the [HtmlToPdfConverter](https://help.syncfusion.com/cr/file-formats/Syncfusion.HtmlConverter.HtmlToPdfConverter.html) class.
+The Blink rendering engine provides support for reusing the browser process to optimize the HTML to a PDF performance for multiple operations using the 'ReuseBrowserProcess' property of the [HtmlToPdfConverter](https://help.syncfusion.com/cr/file-formats/Syncfusion.HtmlConverter.HtmlToPdfConverter.html) class.

 {% tabs %}

 {% highlight c# tabtitle="C# [Cross-platform]" %}

-//Initialize HTML to PDF converter.
+//Initialize the HTML to PDF converter.
 HtmlToPdfConverter htmlConverter = new HtmlToPdfConverter();
 //Reuse the browser instance.
 htmlConverter.ReuseBrowserProcess = true;